TimothyElder/mise.site/content/documentation.md

 title: "Documentation"
 ---

+## Core Design

 keeps your project files in a standard `.txt` format.
 Documents, tags, and coded segments of documents are stored in a SQLite database whose organization is legible, explicit, and published to the end-user.

+## Projects

-Work in Mise is organized around "projects", containers for documents, the project database, configuration files and metadata related to the coding and analysis being done.
+Work in Mise is organized around “projects”, containers for documents, the project database, configuration files and metadata related to the coding and analysis being done.
 Each project should contain a discrete collection of data from a specific social scientific intervention.

 Every project in Mise follows this schema: